loafey/master-thesis/Thesis/2.0. Background/Compilation Targets.typ

 GNU's GIMPLE @Gimple.
 These languages are what is known as intermediate representations (IR), and they are all targeted by different compilers.
 They remove the need for the compilers to directly target CPU specific machine code or assembly.
-Most of the time these IRs are also cross platform, making compilers portable.
+Most of the time these IRs are also cross platform, making portability easier to achieve.
-Because the intermediate representations are higher level than assembly languages are, they trade-off explicit control over machine code in favour of flexible abstractions.
+Because the intermediate representations are higher level than assembly languages are, they trade-off explicit control over assembly code in favor of abstractions.

 Depending on the source language you are compiling, an IR is not necessarily the most fitting option.
-Many IRs are modelled for procedural languages, and expect the source language to follow a traditional stack frame based calling convention, which might not always be desired.
+Many IRs are modeled for procedural languages, and expect the source language to follow a traditional stack frame based calling convention, which might not always be desired.
 If this is the case, targeting an assembly language directly can prove more advantageous.